acromondx/acromondx-blog/content/posts/escape-productivity-rabbit-hole.md

 You know the one I'm talking about.
 It's that moment when you're working on a task, and suddenly you find yourself getting lost in a sea of browser tabs, researching tangentially related topics, and ultimately wasting hours upon hours of your time without making any real progress.

-Well, I'm here to tell you that I've found a way to escape the productivity rabbit hole, and it's all thanks to a little book called "Deep Work" by Cal Newport.
+After days of research, I've found a way to escape the productivity rabbit hole, and it's all thanks to a little book called "Deep Work" by Cal Newport.

 In "Deep Work," Newport argues that in today's age of constant distractions, the ability to focus deeply on a task is becoming a rare and valuable skill.
 And he's absolutely right.
 With notifications popping up on our phones every few minutes, and an endless stream of tiktok videos just a click away, it's no wonder that so many of us struggle to stay focused.